project-angos/angos/doc/explanation/storage-backends.md

 When using S3 for metadata, Angos includes two optimizations to reduce round-trips:

 **Link cache** — A read-through cache for link metadata (tags, layer links).
-Populated on read, invalidated on write.
+Populated on both read and write, invalidated on delete.
 Configurable TTL (default 30 s, `link_cache_ttl = 0` to disable).
 Shares the same cache backend (in-memory or Redis) as authentication tokens.

 **Deferred access time updates** — Instead of a synchronous lock-read-write-unlock cycle on every manifest pull, access time updates are buffered in memory and flushed periodically.
 Configurable interval (default 60 s, `access_time_debounce_secs = 0` to disable).
 This reduces the critical path per pull from 4 S3 operations to 1.